 School Grants and Education Quality: Experimental Evidence from Senegal

 The effect of increasing school resources on educational outcomes is a central issue in the debate on improving school quality.
-In this paper we use a randomized experiment to analyse the impact of a school grants programme in Senegal, which allowed schools to apply for funding for pedagogic improvements of their choice.
-We find positive effects on test scores at lower grades that persist for at least two years.
-These effects are concentrated among schools that focused funds on human resources improvements rather than school materials, reinforcing that teachers and principals are a central determinant of school quality.
+This paper uses a randomized experiment to analyze the impact of a school grants program in Senegal, which allowed schools to apply for funding for improvements of their own choice.
+The analysis finds positive effects on test scores at lower grades that persist at least two years.
+These effects are concentrated among schools that focused funds on human resource improvements rather than school materials, suggesting that teachers and principals may be a central determinant of school quality.

 Suggested Citation: Suggested Citation